B0-B/entropyCollector/README.md

 # entropyCollector
 Embeddable web widget that collects user entropy using mouse movements.
 Further this widget provides the generated random string/seed as a direct clipboard copy.

+## Features
+- Neat look!
+- No dependencies
+- Vanilla html/js injection
+- Direct, private and "quasi-true"-random numbers
+- Seed is an 8 bit number sequence

 ## Implementation
 Copy the script below and paste it within the tags of the desired container (parent).
+The widget is customizable by it's preambling parameters:

 ```html
 <!-- Embeddable Widget -->